 Choose contact quality

 In the next step of your skill, you can choose how you would like to sync the new contacts from the emails you specified in Step 1.
-In this example, we're tracking contacts in Marketo, and writing them to the Drift Email - New Contacts list.
+In this example, we're tracking contacts in Marketo, and writing them to the Drift Email Team Test list.

 There are 3 different types of field mapping available in a create mined contacts skill: static field mapping, Drift Email field mapping, and sender field mapping.